Haven’t you considered using your own hashtag in your brand’s communication? That’s a mistake but it is not too late to change that.

 Do you have a tagline?
 A slogan?
 It can be your hashtag now.
 If your brand name is unique enough, turn it into a hashtag.
 Adweek has a great (and short) guide to hashtags:

 - Brainstorm.
-The hashtag will be representing your brand but it also needs to be short and sweet.
+Your hashtag will be representing your brand but it also needs to be short and memorable.
 Think of some potential ones based on your name, event etc.

 - Research.
 Check if it’s already in use.
 You want to create a community around your hashtag, and you want to start fresh.

 - Promote.
-Write about your hashtag on all social media.
+Write about your hashtag on all your social media channels.
 Put it in your flyers and have it in a visible place in your facility.

 A hashtag can be everything.
 Every word can be transformed into it as it is a simple combination of “#” and a word just after, e.g. “#socialmedia’.